John H. Lienhard V: Career

 The seawater thermophysical property database developed by his group has been widely used by other researchers.

-Lienhard has written hundreds of peer-reviewed research publications and has been issued more than 35 US patents.
-The patents have facilitated several start-up companies formed by his former students.
+Lienhard has written hundreds of peer-reviewed research publications and has been issued more than 40 US patents.
+The patents led to several start-up companies from Lienhard's research group.
+One of these, Gradiant Corporation, grew to more than $1 billion valuation in 2023.